gavinlaking/vedeu/README.md

 ### On Defining Commands

-    command :do_something, { entity:   SomeClass,
+    command :do_something, {
+              entity:    SomeClass,
               keypress:  's',
-                             keyword:  'start' }
+              keyword:   'start',
+              arguments: [:some, { :values => :here }, "etc"] }

 As above, commands have a name, a class which performs the action (you define this), and they can be invoked with a keypress or a keyword.
+At this time, Vedeu will call the `.dispatch` method on your class, passing any arguments you originally defined in the command.
+In the future, both the method called and the arguments could be dynamic.

 ### Geometry